sarikregmi/MC_Server_setup/README.md

 Java 21.

-. winget install Microsoft.OpenJDK.21: for windows
+> winget install Microsoft.OpenJDK.21: for windows

-. sudo apt install openjdk-21-jdk-headless: for Linux to install Java
+> sudo apt install openjdk-21-jdk-headless: for Linux to install Java,

+To install all Python requirements
+> pip install -r requirements.txt

+After all, you  run the program with this command in the terminal > python3 Mc_Server_setup.py

+Remember this is just a prototype